usozbilir/Connect-HPC/WorkingOnRecas.md

 conda activate new
 ```

-If it is your first time with a notebook in Recas use
+in Recas every time use:

 ```bash
 jupyter notebook --generate-config